Quit975/Aoc24/README.md

-# AoC23
+# AoC24

-Yeah, I'll probably do just a few of those 🤷‍♂️
+Yeah, I'll probably do just a few of those part 2 🤷‍♂️